-Microsoft has added a big HoloLens partnership to their growing list.
-Thanks to an agreement with Lowe’s, customers are using the Microsoft HoloLens to design their kitchen holographically in mixed reality.
+Microsoft has added another HoloLens partner to their growing list: Lowe’s customers can now use the Microsoft HoloLens to design their kitchen holographically in mixed reality.

-“The idea of using small samples and swatches to try and imagine what a room looks like seems very antiquated now,” Lowe’s Innovation Lab Executive Director Kyle Nel tells USA Today.
+“The idea of using small samples and swatches to try and imagine what a room looks like seems very antiquated now,” Lowe’s Innovation Lab Executive Director Kyle Nel told USA Today.

 The new integration lets you bring up materials or appliances saved to your Pinterest account.
 Your selections are then matched with similar goods from Lowe’s and brought before you as holograms in a totally customizable showroom kitchen.

 A Microsoft Surface tablet also displays the changes you make on the HoloLens to an instore designer or loved one.
 Another benefit of using the HoloLens is freeing up precious floor space in home improvement stores.

 The Lowe’s-HoloLens partnership, still in its pilot stage, has also added three new unnamed stores offering the HoloLens — bringing the total to five.
 Also, the HoloLens service is only available on the weekend and you have to make an appointment.

 But the end goal is to have customers use the HoloLens to design their kitchens from their house.

 “What we’re ultimately aiming toward is having a couple be able to design their kitchen together in mixed reality from their own home,” Nel said.